ajhsu/chromecast-device-emulator/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

 ## TL;DR
-**Chromecast Device Emulator** is a set of tools that enables you to develop, run and test your chromecast receiver app right on your local machine.
+**Chromecast Device Emulator** is a set of tools that enables you to develop, run, and test your chromecast receiver app right on your local machine.

 ## What is this?

-While testing your Chromecast Receiver App on a real Google Cast device, is the only way to ensure your app working correctly;
-You need to make your app public accessible (and it also needs to be HTTPS).
+So far the only way to test your receiver app is to run on a Google Cast device (e.g. Chromecast, Google Home).
+Also, you have to make sure that your app is public accessible via an HTTPS connection.

-It means that whenever you're going to test your receiver app, you need to deploy your web app on every single iteration, which is time-wasting.
+It turns out whenever you're try to test the receiver app, you have to deploy the application every single time; This kind of deploy-and-debug routine could be redundant and time-wasting.

-The emulator is designed for solving this case, so that you can test your cast receiver app right on your local machine.
+The emulator is designed for letting developers getting away from this, by emulating a Google Cast right on your local machine.
-Which means you can avoid lots of redundant works from your development.

 ## How it works?

+Before getting started, we have to understand how the emulator works:

-What a real chromecast device do, is providing a chromium browser with a socket server for handing over IPC messages from the sender(s) to our receiver behind the scene.
+What a Google Cast device do, is providing a chromium browser with a socket server that handing over IPC messages between sender(s) and receiver.

-So we can simply emulate the same context by creating a socket server in the background while we're developing our apps on local machine (e.g. your laptop).
+So we can emulate the same context by creating a socket server in the background while we're developing receiver app on a local machine (e.g. your laptop).

 <p align='left'>
 <img src='https://unpkg.com/chromecast-device-emulator/diagram.svg' alt='Diagram of Emulator'>